 Best Dolby Atmos soundbars Buying Guide: Welcome to What Hi-Fi?'s guide to the best Dolby Atmos soundbars that you can buy in 2019

-So what is Dolby Atmos?
-In short, it simulates the kind of immersive, 3D audio experience you'd get at the cinema.
+How?
+In short, Dolby Atmos simulates the kind of immersive, 3D audio experience you'd get at the cinema.
 Most Dolby Atmos soundbars use upward-firing drivers to disperse sound overhead – giving the effect of having speakers in your ceiling.
-The result is that objects on screen, such as helicopters of birds, can be heard all around you in jaw-dropping clarity.
+The result is that objects on screen, such as circling helicopters or pouring rain, can be heard all around you in jaw-dropping clarity.

-Sony's HT-ST5000 is a true game-changer: if you're looking for epic 3D sound, you've found it.
+Sony's HT-ST5000 is a true game-changer: if you're looking for epic Dolby Atmos sound, you've found it.
 Despite its level of sophistication, it's compact and easy to get up and running.